jknowles10/Text-Editor/README.md

 This application is deployed on render:

 ## Questions
-Please reach out to the email below for any questions on this application:
+Please reach out to the email below for any questions on this application: [render link](https://text-editor-1iym.onrender.com)